intuition-dev/INTUITION2/SETUP.md

 	> To do this in Codeanywhere, rightclick on the created connection ('dockermeta1') to open an SSH Terminal.
 On the command line, enter `mkdir dev1`.

-3. Once Docker is installed on a host, download and run a working Docker image for nbake admin.
+3. Once Docker is installed on a host, download and run a working Docker image for nbake admin (also any cloud image with latest node image should work).
 You should be able to cut and paste into SSH:

         // download the Meta container image
         docker pull nbake/meta:latest